kyma-project/test-infra/development/kaniko-build/README.md

         Do not push build logs to stdout
   -tag value
-        Additional tag that the image will be tagged -variant string
+        Additional tag that the image will be tagged -platform value
+        Only supported with BuildKit.
+Platform of the image that is built -variant string
         If variants.yaml file is present, define which variant should be built.
 If variants.yaml is not present, this flag will be ignored
 ```